Mitsubishi Materials Corporation

 Implementation Structure

-While critical risks inherent to each field of business are identified by individual business divisions, each corporate department identifies and evaluates serious, high priority risks which share a high degree of commonality across the Group and which are expected to have a severe impact on the Group’s business management.
+While critical risks inherent to each field of business are identified by individual business divisions and critical risks inherent to each site are identified by individual sites compulsively, each corporate department identifies and evaluates serious, high priority risks which share a high degree of commonality across the Group and which are expected to have a severe impact on the Group’s business management.
 The identification and evaluation of each critical risk and the progress of action plans are discussed and monitored by the SCQ Promotion Office and the Strategic Management Committee.
-The CGO (Chief Governance Officer) is responsible for the implementation of these meetings, run independently of the Audit Committee.
+The CSuO (Chief Sustainability Officer) is responsible for the implementation of these meetings, run independently of the Audit Committee.
 In addition, the Board of Directors verifies and reviews the effectiveness of the process and comprehensively supervises risk management, including ESG risks.

-With regard to training, we are striving to boost our risk sensitivity by holding internal training sessions that feature an outline of risk management and guidance on how to proceed with the activities in detail.
+With regard to training, we are striving to boost our quality of activities by holding internal training sessions that feature an outline of risk management and guidance on how to proceed with the activities in detail and risk sensitivity seminars by external instructors.

 Risk Management System